How many of the 600,000 knee replacements every year in the U.S. can be prevented with diet and exercise?

 Yes, he had his workshop and occasional home projects, but that was far and few in between.

-Had my father pitched in like my brother does for the “mother stuff,” I’d bet the farm he would have never needed total knee replacements!
+Had my father pitched in with the “mother stuff,” I’d bet the farm he would have never needed total knee replacements!
 Six thousand more steps a day count!

 But from a more scientific perspective, the adverse metabolic changes impede cells’ energy production.